Property owners must clear snow or ice from their sidewalks to keep them safe and accessible for everyone.

-• Clear snow and ice on your sidewalk to create a path at least 4 feet wide
+• Clear a path at least 4 feet wide.

-• Clear a path to the crosswalk, including pedestrian ramps (curb cuts), if you own a corner property
+• Clear access to the crosswalk and pedestrian ramp (curb cut) if you own a corner property.

 If the snow stops falling between:

-• 7 AM and 5 PM, you must clear sidewalks within 4 hours
+• 7 AM and 5 PM, clear the sidewalk within 4 hours

-• 5 PM and 9 PM, you must clear sidewalks within 14 hours
+• 5 PM and 9 PM, clear the sidewalk within 14 hours

-• 9 PM and 7 AM, you must clear sidewalks by 11 AM
+• 9 PM and 7 AM, clear the sidewalk by 11 AM

 You can report snow inside a bus stop shelter.